 Check out this helpful guide on how to write a marketing email to get more people entering your caption contest.

 Don’t be afraid to promote your Facebook caption contest directly on your website.
 You can use a widget or plugin to do it or create a page on your site dedicated just for it (as we mentioned earlier).
 Use it as a way for people to enter the contest.
 For example, The New Yorker provides the option to place caption entries on their website.
 With the right integrated caption contest tool, publishing these pages is easy.

 Don’t limit yourself to promotion on Facebook alone; let your Instagram or Twitter followers know that you have a Facebook caption contest going.
 This is also a great way to bring over followers from one social media platform to another.

 Ads allow you to show off your contest to a target audience that might not have discovered you as yet.
 It’s also an effective way to bring new followers to your page.

-Book a free 1-1 webinar to learn how our team of contest experts can help you create high converting Facebook contest ads today.
+Book a free demo to learn how our team of contest experts can help you create high converting Facebook contest ads today.